XiaotongZhan/XiaotongZhan.github.io/_assignments/cs280a/3/index.md

 </p>

-## Part A.4: Blend the Images into a Mosaic
+## A.4: Blend the Images into a Mosaic

 <p>
 After aligning each photograph through geometric warping, the final step is to <strong>blend them into a single, seamless mosaic</strong>.
 This process transforms a collection of individually warped images into one continuous panoramic view—removing visible seams and ensuring smooth transitions across overlapping regions.